Trujillo, Honduras

 What do expats find most challenging?

 "Expats in Trujillo often find the language barrier to be the most challenging aspect of the local culture, as Spanish is the primary language spoken and not everyone is fluent in English.
 The pace of life can also be a challenge, as it is significantly slower compared to what many expats are used to, which can lead to frustrations when dealing with local businesses or bureaucracy.
 Additionally, safety and security can be a concern, as Honduras has high crime rates.
 Cultural differences in communication styles, social norms, and expectations can also be difficult to navigate.
-Lastly, the lack of certain amenities and services that expats may be accustomed to in their home countries, such as high-speed internet or certain types of healthcare, can also pose challenges," wrote one member in Trujillo.
+Lastly, the lack of certain amenities and services that expats may be accustomed to in their home countries, such as high-speed internet or certain types of healthcare, can also pose challenges," wrote a member in Trujillo.

 Is there a lot of crime in Trujillo?